devopsarr/prowlarr-go/prowlarr/docs/ApplicationApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1ApplicationsSchemaRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListApplicationsSchemaRequest struct via the builder pattern

 ### Return type